The village of Sina Oros, is a small, forgotten village of Nicosia, which is built in Solea and is about 45 kilometres from Nicosia.

 The name of the village:

-The village of Sina Oros was named after some of the monks who came from Agios Oros and lived in this area.
+The village of Sina Oros was named after some of the monks who came from Mount Athos (Agios Oros) and lived in this area.

 Important Toponym of the area: